SeLite/SeLite.github.io/HandlingData.md

       * the workflow of the web app allows us to re-run the script without re-loading the application DB.
 See below.
   * or: both script DB and app DB

-There will also be a need to reload both DBs, even if everything is healthy (app and test are OK and both DBs in sync).
+There will also be a need to reload both DBs, even if everything is healthy (app and [script] are OK and both DBs in sync).
 That's when we reach designed limits of the application.
 For example, the app may limit the number of submissions per user per day without a way to remove them through the application's web interface.

 # Loose [script] data
 Some fields are difficult to replicate from app DB to script DB during the runs.
 Those are